-Included in the budget shall be an itemized statement of: (1) estimated revenues to be raised by property taxation for secondary roads, (2) estimated revenues to be received from the state road use tax, (3) estimated revenues received from all other sources for secondary road purposes, (4) the proposed expenditures from the road fund during the next fiscal year (the estimates of such proposed expenditures shall be itemized and classified in a manner which the department shall prescribe), the actual expenditures for the preceding two fiscal years and the estimated expenditures for the current fiscal year (these shall be itemized and classified in the same manner as the proposed expenditures), (6) the cash balance of the road fund at the end of the preceding fiscal year, an estimate of the cash balance at the end of the current fiscal year, and an estimate of the cash balance at the end of the next fiscal year; and (7) A detailed cost accounting of all instances in the previous fiscal year of the use of day labor or public or private contracts for construction, reconstruction, or improvement projects on either the farm-to-market or secondary road system, in the manner prescribed by rule of the department under lowa Code §314.1A.
+Included in the budget shall be an itemized statement of: (1) estimated revenues to be raised by property taxation for secondary roads, (2) estimated revenues to be received from the state road use tax, (3) estimated revenues received from all other sources for secondary road purposes, (4) the proposed expenditures from the road fund during the next fiscal year (the estimates of such proposed expenditures shall be itemized and classified in a manner which the department shall prescribe), the actual expenditures for the preceding two fiscal years and the estimated expenditures for the current fiscal year (these shall be itemized and classified in the same manner as the proposed expenditures), (6) the cash balance of the road fund at the end of the preceding fiscal year, an estimate of the cash balance at the end of the current fiscal year, and an estimate of the cash balance at the end of the next fiscal year; and (7) A detailed cost accounting of all instances in the previous fiscal year of the use of day labor or public or private contracts for construction, reconstruction, or improvement projects on either the farm-to-market or secondary road system, in the manner prescribed by rule of the department under Iowa Code §314.1A.
 The statement shall also include the costs of purchasing, leasing, or renting construction or maintenance equipment and an accounting of the use of such equipment for construction, reconstruction, or improvement projects on either the farm-to-market or secondary road system during the previous fiscal year. [lowa Code §309.93].

 The department of transportation has the power to approve or to disapprove the budget adopted by the board of supervisors.
 The department will act upon the budget and return the budget to the county not later than June 1.
-In the event the budget is not approved by the department, the department shall state the reasons for disapproval when the budget or amended budget thereto is disapproved by the department, the county secondary road budget or amended budget or amended budget so as to receive approval or the county may elect to operate with such disapproved budget or amended budget.
+In the event the budget is not approved by the department, the department shall state the reasons for disapproval when the budget is returned to the county [lowa Code §309.94].
+In the event that a county secondary road budget or amended budget thereto is disapproved by the department, the county may elect either to revise such budget or amended budget so as to receive approval or the county may elect to operate with such disapproved budget or amended budget.
 Within 20 days of receipt of budget or amended budget disapproval, the board of supervisors shall publish a notice of a public hearing to be held within 10 days of publication.
 At the hearing the department recommendations shall be considered, and the board of supervisors shall amend or adopt its original budget [lowa Code §309.96(2)].
 If the board of supervisors amends the budget, a revised budget may be submitted to the department for approval.
 The department will act upon the revised budget within 30 days [lowa Code §309.94].